-The Classic Sloppy Joe sandwich is an American loose meat sandwich, made using browned ground beef, tomato sauce, mustard, Worcestershire sauce and other seasonings served on a toasted hamburger bun.
+The classic sloppy joe sandwich is an American loose meat sandwich, made from ground beef cooked in a tangy sauce made with tomato sauce or ketchup, Worcestershire sauce, and other seasonings.
+The meat is served on a toasted bun.

-This is also great for potlucks, picnics and camping, too.
+Not to mention, sloppy joe meat is great for potlucks, picnics and camping, too.

 To load the sandwich up I break out my trusty ice cream scoop and pile that bun high with that luscious, thick and tasty sloppy joe mixture.

-Serve it up with a tall glass of milk and bring back those childhood memories, though feel free to drink whatever beverage you prefer!
+Serve it up with a tall glass of milk or horchata and bring back those childhood memories.

 - 1 1/2 lbs ground beef sirloin